Credit: ThisIsEngineering

 Key Reasons for Using Snowflake vs. Databricks vs. AWS Redshift

 In a survey that Statista reported, 83% of US warehousing and logistics providers were using WMS from 2015 to 2021.
 Companies may have varying reasons for choosing the solutions they use.
-However, common reasons draw firms to AWS Redshift vs. Snowflake vs. Databricks.
-Here are a few of them.
+Here are a few of them:

 Why Snowflake?

-- Auto scalability and auto suspend provide flexibility, performance optimization, as well as cost management.
+- Auto scalability and auto suspend provide flexibility, performance optimization, and cost management.

-- Separate storage and compute which is rare in cloud data warehousing.
+- It features separate storage and compute, which is rare in cloud data warehousing.

-- Support fully-structured and semi-structured data types (JSON, Parquet, XML, ORC, etc.)
+- It supports fully-structured and semi-structured data types, such as JSON, Parquet, XML, and ORC.

 Why Databricks?